Carl Frampton: Frampton vs. García

 At the official press conference of the promotional announcement, it was announced that Frampton would fight an unnamed opponent on 18 November 2017 in Belfast at the SSE Arena.
 According to Warren, this would pave the way for a world title fight at Windsor Park in May/June 2018.
-On 4 October, it was confirmed that Frampton would fight Mexican boxer Horacio García (33-3-1, 24 KOs) in a ten-round bout.
+On 4 October, it was confirmed that Frampton would fight Mexican boxer Horacio García (33–3–1, 24 KOs) in a ten-round bout.
 Speaking about the fight, Frampton said, “I asked for a ten-round fight.
 I would have been happy to be doing twelve rounds but speaking to my team after the bad year I’ve had and the long layoff they thought it was only fair to come back with a ten rounder before we target the big names.”
 This would mark Frampton's first fight in Belfast since February 2015, when he made his first defence of the IBF super-bantamweight title.

 The fight was fought at 127 pounds.
 García's stablemate Canelo Álvarez was introduced to the crowd of 10,000 pro-Frampton fans.
 Frampton, in what was not his best performance in a long time, decisioned a brave and tough opponent in García after ten rounds.
-The three judges' scored the fight 98–93, 97-93 and 98–93.
+The three judges' scored the fight 98–93, 97–93 and 98–93.
 Some at ringside had the fight closer, but had Frampton winning nonetheless.
 Frampton started off strong, however ring-rust became an issue.
 From the fourth round, García repeatedly trapped Frampton against the ropes and worked him over with body shots.
 In round 7, Frampton was dropped after García landed a left hook.
 Referee Victor Loughlin, who was stood behind Frampton when the punch landed, started to count.
 From Loughlin's point of view, it was a punch that dropped Frampton.
 Replays showed that it could have been ruled a legitimate slip.
-Frampton admitted he let himself get into a battle.
-He said, "I thought it was a good fight and everyone would have enjoyed that more than me.
-I was boxing lovely at the start then I let him drag me into a fight.
-I wanted it to be a hard fight, that has got the rust off, the cobwebs have gone and I want one of the big boys.
-I will let the team decide who I fight next."
 Frampton and Warren both stated that there would be another fight in the Spring of 2018, followed by a Summer fight at Windsor Park.